Zacsluss/ascii_3d_animator/README.md

 <!-- 2.
 QUICK INTRO (Always Visible) -->
 <!-- ============================================================================ -->

-## 👋 Real-Time WebGL ASCII Art Renderer
+## 👋 Hey, I'm Zac

-**ASCII 3D Animator** converts animated 3D models into live ASCII art at 60 FPS.
-Not pre-rendered frames—actual real-time WebGL rendering with interactive controls, professional lighting, and 20+ visual themes.
-Built as a portfolio piece to showcase creative technical implementation, performance optimization, and production-quality vanilla JavaScript.
+I work on enterprise platforms by day and build unusually fun projects by night.
+This ASCII 3D Animator converts animated 3D models into live ASCII art at **60 FPS** using a custom WebGL shader—not pre-rendered frames, actual real-time rendering with 50,000+ characters updating every frame.

 **What makes it interesting:**